AinTunez/comic-yaml/README.md

         fx: "RUMBLE"
         caption: "The city never sleeps..."
         dialogue:
-          - "Character/speech": "Hello world!"
+          - "CHARACTER": "Hello world!"
-          - "Character/thought": "This is a thought bubble"
+          - "CHARACTER/thought": "This is a thought bubble"
           - "/narration": "Narrative text"
         endCaption: "To be continued..."
 ```